Who We Are and What We Stand For

 A study conducted by Bloomberg in early 2014 found that stocks of companies targeted by activist investors from 2009 to 2013 gained 48% on average, beating the S&P index by approximately 17 percentage points.

 This vigor that activist investors inject into the marketplace makes our US economy stronger and more competitive in the global economy.

 Who are the sponsoring members of CIRCA?

-Sponsoring members include Elliot Management Corporation, Icahn Enterprises L.P., JANA Partners LLC and Pershing Square Capital Management, L.P..
+Sponsoring members include Elliott Management Corporation, Icahn Enterprises L.P., JANA Partners LLC and Pershing Square Capital Management, L.P..